Plot continents, countries, shorelines, rivers, and borders

 gmt coast -RIS+r1 -Jm1c -B -Wthin -Gp28+r100 -pdf iceland

-To plot Great Britain, Italy, and France in blue with a red outline and Spain, Portugal and Greece in yellow (no outline), and pick up the plot domain form the extents of these countries, use
+To plot Great Britain, Italy, and France in blue with a red outline and Spain, Portugal and Greece in yellow (no outline), and pick up the plot domain from the extents of these countries, use:

 gmt coast -JM6i -Baf -EGB,IT,FR+gblue+p0.25p,red -EES,PT,GR+gyellow -pdf map

 To extract a high-resolution coastline data table for Iceland to be used in your analysis, try:

 gmt coast -RIS -Dh -W -M > iceland.txt

 coast will first look for coastline files in directory $GMT_SHAREDIR/coast If the desired file is not found, it will look for the file $GMT_SHAREDIR/coastline.conf.
 This file may contain any number of records that each holds the full pathname of an alternative directory.
 Comment lines (#) and blank lines are allowed.
 The desired file is then sought for in the alternate directories.